nik-don/01-founders/ascii-art/README.md

-which consists in receiving a string as an argument and outputting the string in a graphic representation using ASCII
+which consists in receiving a string as an argument and outputting the string in a graphic representation using ASCII characters

 (https://github.com/01-edu/public/tree/master/subjects/ascii-art)